Atelvia: 7 things you should know

 - Take Atelvia exactly as directed by your doctor.
 Do not increase or decrease the dosage without your doctor's advice.

 - Swallow Atelvia whole, immediately after breakfast, with at least 4oz of water while in an upright position.
-Avoid lying down for at least 30 minutes after taking.
+Avoid lying down for at least 30 minutes after taking it.
 Do not take calcium, magnesium, or iron supplements at the same time as Atelvia.
 Antacids and laxatives may also affect absorption.
 Take these other medications a few hours later in the day.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
 Your doctor will advise you about this.
 If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Atelvia (for example at lunchtime), as they may interfere with the absorption of Atelvia.
-Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with Atelvia.
+Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink it if your doctor has confirmed it is compatible with Atelvia.

 - Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been on Atelvia long-term.
 They may advise discontinuation of Atelvia.

 - Tell your doctor if you experience any thigh or groin pain, muscle cramps or twitches, severe or debilitating muscle pain, eye inflammation, or any other adverse effects of concern while you are taking Atelvia.